bigcommerce/dev-docs/markdown/stencil-docs/front-matter/front-matter-attributes-reference.md

     <td class="">reviews: true<br>
         <span class="indent1">limit: &lt;number&gt;</span></td>
     <td>[false]</td>
-    <td>Boolean indicating whether to display product reviews.

-      If product.reviews is present, and is not explicitly set to "false", reviews will appear.

-      If &lt;number&gt; is not defined, defaults to 10 reviews.
-      (When filtering/limiting reviews, default sorting is by review id, from lowest to highest.)</td>
+    <td>Boolean indicating whether to display product reviews. <b>If product.reviews is present, and is not explicitly set to "false"</b>, reviews will appear. <b>If &lt;number&gt; is not defined</b>, defaults to 10 reviews (When filtering/limiting reviews, default sorting is by review id, from lowest to highest).</td>
   </tr>

   <tr>